ganeti/ganeti/man/gnt-cluster.rst

 If the ``--no-nplus1-mem`` option is given, Ganeti won't check whether if it loses a node it can restart all the instances on their secondaries (and report an error otherwise).

+The ``--no-hv-param-assessment`` option disables the evaluation of hypervisor parameters set on the cluster-level.
+By default Ganeti will warn about suboptimal settings, if implemented by the enabled hypervisors.
+This will only generate warnings and never influence the return code of the verify run.

 With ``--node-group``, restrict the verification to those nodes and instances that live in the named group.
 This will not verify global